As a passionate and dedicated teacher for over 15 years, Young-Ah has enjoyed teaching students of

 Beginner/Intermediate Violin and All Levels Viola

 Director of Music in the Barns, Carol enjoys working with young, passionate string players of all ages.
-Her ten years of teaching experience includes directing private studios in both New York and Toronto, teaching at both the Brooklyn School of Music (New York) and the Kingsway Conservatory (Toronto).
-Carol is a Suzuki certified instructor in addition to teaching traditional methods and encouraging participation in RCM examinations, yearly performance opportunities and leading group masterclasses.
-Carol has also done extensive work with the New York Renaissance Program and the Noel Pointer Foundation, teaching in low-income schools throughout the New York City Area.
+Her fifteen years of teaching experience includes directing private studios in both New York and Toronto, and teaching at both the Brooklyn School of Music (New York) and the Kingsway Conservatory (Toronto).
+Carol is a Suzuki certified instructor in addition to teaching traditional methods and encouraging participation in RCM examinations, yearly performance opportunities, and group masterclasses.
+She has taught masterclasses at the University of Toronto, and has also done extensive work with the New York Renaissance Program and the Noel Pointer Foundation, teaching in low-income schools throughout the New York City Area.
 Carol continues to develop community programs from concerts to instruction throughout the Greater Toronto Area and most recently classical concerts for children and a chamber music series at the Artscape Wychwood Barns.

 Originally from Manitoba, Amanda Penner completed her Bachelor of Music in Violin Performance before moving to Toronto to complete a degree in Viola Performance and Musicology at the University of Toronto.